-Slab jacking, also called mudjacking, can usually be done for less than half the cost of pouring new concrete.
+Slab-jacking, also called mud-jacking, can usually be done for less than half the cost of pouring new concrete.
 However, the savings may be even greater, since the costs of demolition, removal and landscaping are eliminated.
 Most projects can be completed quickly and economically with minimal disruption.
-Our foundation repair professionals can raise a patio in the morning and the owner have a party on it that night!
+Our foundation repair professionals can raise a patio in the morning and you can have your family or guests on it that night!
 View our service area information.

-Mudjacking is a cost-effective alternative to replacing sinking concrete.
-At Robbins and Co., we use this repair method at Seattle homes to fix: sidewalks, streets, ramps, patios, driveways, floors, parking lots, and garage floors--almost anything that's concrete.
+When you need to raise that slab, slab jacking is a cost-effective alternative to replacing sinking concrete.
+At Robbins and Co., we use this repair method throughout the Greater Seattle area to fix: sidewalks, streets, ramps, patios, driveways, floors, parking lots, and garage floors–almost anything that’s concrete.
 It is highly effective in commercial and residential situations.

 Since the old concrete is not removed, very little mess or inconvenience is involved.
 Surrounding sod is not damaged or removed, so there is no need to re-seed and wait for grass to grow, and the newly-raised slabs can be put back into service as soon as the job is finished.
 You don’t have to wait for the grout to cure!

 At Robbins and Co., we are sure that slab-jacking is a more cost-effective solution for your Seattle area home when you need to raise that slab, rather than having the entire surface dug up and replaced.
 It’s fast, not very messy, and it’s a much more effective solution to sinking concrete.

 Instead of replacing a slab, our unique mixture is pumped under pressure below the slab to restore it to the needed level.
 This puts a very dense material in under that slab in a liquid form.
 The chemical change which occurs then solidifies that mixture and restores a very dense material which cannot be compressed like the original soil.